-Not a one of them showed any signs of recognition, but I knew she was real!
+Not one of them showed any signs of recognition, but I knew she was real!
 Or had been anyway.
 What the hell had happened to her?
-I strained and tried to remember the last time I had seen her, but any recent memories were still illusive and blurry.
+I strained and tried to remember the last time I had seen her, but any recent memories were still elusive and blurry.

 No matter how hard I tried, all thinking about it did was bring back the headaches and pain.
 Finally, I was forced to stop or everyone would begin to seriously worry about me again.

 I just sat in the car for the next several hours of the drive and stared out the window at the bleak, grey surroundings, as rain ran down the glass.
 It had been raining since we arrived in Alaska, and it showed no signs of letting up for the next couple of days at least.